 As indicated earlier, the cost of thermography equipment varies widely depending on the capabilities of the equipment.
-A simple spot radiometer can cost from \$500 to \$2500.
-An IR imager without radiometric capability can range from \$12,000 to \$20,000.
-A camera with full functionality can cost from \$35,000 to \$65,000.
+A simple spot radiometer can cost from \$500 to \$2,500.
+An IR imager without radiometric capability can range from \$7,000 to \$20,000.
+A camera with full functionality can cost from \$18,000 to \$65,000.
 Besides the camera hardware, other program costs are involved.

 Computer hardware, personnel training, manpower, etc., needs to be accounted for in the budget.
 Below is a listing of equipment and program needs recommended by a company recognized as a leader in the world of IR program development:

 - Level I thermographic training

 - Level II thermographic training

 - Ongoing professional development

-- IR camera with wide-angle, normal, and telephoto lenses
+- IR camera and accessories

 - Report software

 - Laptop computer

 - Color printer

+- Digital visual camera

+- Personal Protective Equipment (PPE) for arc flash protection